JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/The_Family_Birthplace_of_Cosmic_Citizenship.md

 Many people believe the Father's will applies only to big decisions, major actions.
 They think God is too busy to get involved in the small and commonplace details of daily living.
 Those who hold this view simply do not understand that God is truly infinite.

 There is one phrase, just part of a sentence in _The Urantia Book_, that clearly teaches that the will of God extends even into the smallest details of life, that at every moment of our conscious being, we have the opportunity to choose His will.
-The sentence is [UB 139:4.9](/en/The_Urantia_Book/139#p4_9), in a description of the Apostle John.
+The sentence is <a id="a104_263"></a>[UB 139:4.9](/en/The_Urantia_Book/139#p4_9), in a description of the Apostle John.

 I think this is the most powerful sentence in _The Urantia Book_.
 It says that Jesus always deferred his slightest wish to the will of the Father in heaven.